smithy-lang/smithy-dafny/TestModels/SimpleTypes/SimpleEnum/README.md

 make transpile_net
 ```

-3. Generate the executable in the .NET.
+3. Generate the executable in the .NET and execute the tests

-This does *not* work; we would need to debug either the Smithy model or the Dotnet code generator for this to work.
 ```
 make test_net
 ```

+## Development
+1. To add another target runtime support, edit the `Makefile` and add the appropriate recipe to generate the `polymorph` wrappers, and dafny transpilation.
+2. Provide any glue code between dafny and target runtime if required.
+3. Build, execute, and test in the target runtime.

+*Example*

+`--output-dotnet <PATH>` in the `gradlew run` is used to generate the polymorph wrappers.
+Similarly `--compileTarget:<RUNTIME>` flags is used in dafny recipe to transpile to C#.